j-gardner/springclean/README.md

 ### Theme Setup

 The SpringClean theme was designed with simplicity in mind.
-There are two widget areas, The header-right and one in the footer.
+There is a single widget area in the header for the menu

 ### Support